jcockhren/infrastructure-sample/README.md

 ### How to assign a role to a node

-One uses Saltstack built-in mechanism for targeting pillar data in a `top.sls` file in the main pillar repo.
+One uses [Saltstack built-in mechanisms for targeting nodes](https://docs.saltstack.com/en/latest/topics/targeting/index.html).
+A `top.sls` file in the main pillar repo would define which nodes get which roles and environments.
 Example: [jenkins AMI top.sls file](the://github.com/jcockhren/infrastructure-sample/blob/master/packer/jenkins/pillar/top.sls)